-Operation of future development under the proposed plans includes residential, commercial, industrial, public facilities and open space uses.
-Implementation of the proposed plans could include the use of hazardous materials or generate quantities of hazardous waste that could create an unsafe or hazardous condition for adjacent uses.
-During the construction of new development, future projects within the CPAs may generate hazardous and/or toxic waste depending on the age of structures to be redeveloped or other potential soil or groundwater contamination based on previous uses.
+Future development under the proposed plan would include residential, commercial, industrial, and open space uses.
+The CPA is also located adjacent to the Port Of Los Angeles.
+Implementation of the proposed plan could include the use of hazardous materials or generate quantities of hazardous waste that could create an unsafe or hazardous condition for adjacent uses.
+During the construction of new development, future projects within the CPA may generate hazardous and/or toxic waste depending on the age of structures to be redeveloped or other potential soil or groundwater contamination based on previous uses.
 Federal, state, and local regulations govern the disposal of wastes identified as hazardous which could be produced in the course of demolition and construction.
 Asbestos, lead, or other hazardous materials encountered during demolition or construction activities would be disposed of in compliance with all applicable regulations for the handling of such waste, reducing the potential impacts of disposal of site-generated hazardous wastes to a level that is less than significant.

-Impact 4.7-2 Implementation of the proposed plans could create a hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment.
-However, compliance with existing regulations this impact remains less than significant.
+Implementation of the proposed plan could create a hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment.
+However, compliance with existing regulations would ensure this impact remains less than significant.